Wrestling

 Genesis 31:54-55, Jasher 31:53, Jubilees 29:12

-Then Jacob offered sacrifice upon the mount, and called his brothers to eat bread: and they did eat bread, and tarried all night in the mount.
-And early in the morning Laban rose, and kissed his sons and his daughters, and blessed them: and Laban departed into Mesopotamia, the land of the East, and Jacob returned to the land of Gilead.
+Jacob offered a sacrifice on the mountain and called his brothers to join him for a meal.
+They ate together and stayed the night on the mountain.
+Early the next morning, Laban got up, kissed his sons and daughters, and blessed them.
+Then Laban returned to Mesopotamia, in the land of the East, while Jacob went back to the land of Gilead.

 Rising Action